Jump directly to main navigation Jump directly to content Jump to sub navigation

 Site details

 The Mayangna and Miskito inhabit Central America’s largest rain forest.
 Their subsistence strategies combine swidden horticulture with hunting, seasonal fishing, and the raising of livestock.
-To earn money, residents frequently pan for gold in the streams surrounding the community.
+Monetary income generally stems from artisanal gold mining and migrant wage labor.
 A minority of individuals hold salaried positions as schoolteachers.
-The inequality of material wealth is relatively high.
-Politically, land tenure is a chronic concern to residents because of unchecked incursions by non-indigenous colonists.
-Descent is traced bilaterally, and cooperative labor is organized around kinship.
+The inequality of material wealth is substantially.
+Politically, land tenure is a chronic concern to residents because of unchecked incursions by non-indigenous homesteaders.
+Descent is traced bilaterally, and cooperative labor is organized primarily around kinship.
 There is an uxorilocal bias in residence, which is oriented around nuclear families and flexible overall.
 Marriages are prescriptively monogamous.
 Divorce and remarriage are relatively common.
-Fertility is high, conventionally averaging over eight births per woman, but the recent introduction of hormonal contraception is altering reproductive strategies.
+Fertility is high, conventionally averaging over eight births per woman, but fertility is dropping substantially as women gain regular access to hormonal contraceptive methods.

 Research